Sick Or Healthy: It’s In Your Thoughts

 2. Forgive, Forgive, Forgive

 This is so important.
-Perhaps the most important step you need to take to revitalize your forgive and let gomind as well as your soul is to let go.
+Perhaps the most important step you need to take to revitalize your mind as well as your soul is to let go.
 If you’ve been hurt by someone in the past and are still carrying that heavy, painful, angry burden it’s now time to release it.
 Even if they’re not aware they hurt you it’s time to forgive.
 It’s not about negating what happened, but about you releasing the weight and the toxic, destructive impact anger and resentment have on your body and your soul.

 3. Meditate